singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Clicking *“New Site”* brings you to this screen:
 ![Link to GitHub](/uploads/createsite.png)
 When you push to GitHub, netlify does all the work.
 No more wasting time on manual deploying of updates or changes!

 Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
-Click *“Link to GitHub”*.
+Click the button *“Link to GitHub”*.

 #### Step 3: Authorize netlify
 You will be asked to provide your github login details: